Rigid analytic Stein algebraic groups are affine: Rigid analytic functions on the universal vector extension

 is injective, for the analytic domain $X$ is dense for the (analytic) Zariski topology on $\bbA(\cF)$.
 And last, the formal $R$-scheme $\bbA(\cF_n)$ being quasi-compact, for a coherent $\cO_{\bbA(\cF_n)}$-module $\cW$, the identity

 holds, where $W$ is the coherent $\cO_{X_n}$-module induced by $\cW$.

-\begin{proof}[{Proof of Theorem \ref{Thm:AnalyticFunctionsOnVectorExt}}] (1) The properness of the dual formal abelian scheme $\check{\cA}$ implies that the line bundle $L$ comes from a line bundle $\cL$ on $\cA$.
-Moreover, the hypothesis of $L$ being non-trivial implies that $L$ has no non-zero global sections (again by the rigid-analytic version of Proposition \ref{Prop:NonTrivialHomogeneousLineBundlesHaveNoNonzeroSections}), thus the same holds for $\cL$.
-Now, Theorem \ref{Thm:FormalFunctionsOnVectorExt} (1) states the vanishing of global sections of the line bundle $\pi^\ast \cL$ on $\bbA(\cF_n)$, thus
+\begin{proof}[{Proof of \Cref{Thm:AnalyticFunctionsOnVectorExt} when $A$ has good reduction}] (1) The properness of the dual formal abelian scheme $\check{\cA}$ implies that the line bundle $L$ comes from a line bundle $\cL$ on $\cA$.
+Moreover, the hypothesis of $L$ being non-trivial implies that $L$ has no non-zero global sections (again by the rigid-analytic version of \Cref{Prop:NonTrivialHomogeneousLineBundlesHaveNoNonzeroSections}), thus the same holds for $\cL$.
+Now, \Cref{Thm:FormalFunctionsOnVectorExt} (1) states the vanishing of global sections of the line bundle $\pi^\ast \cL$ on $\bbA(\cF_n)$, thus

 It follows that any global section of the line bundle $\pi^\ast L$ on $X$ vanishes identically and in turn the same thing holds true over $\bbA(\cF)$, the restriction map being injective.
 (Note that this argument does not make use of characteristic $0$.)